inlets/docs.inlets.dev/docs/tutorial/http-authentication.md

     --oauth-acl name@example.com
 ```

+Access to the tunnel can be controlled using the `--oauth-acl` flag.
+Users can be filtered by username and email.

+Tunnels using a commercial inlets license can also control access based on organisation membership.
+Providing the flag `--oauth-acl=org:inlets` would allow all users that are a member of the inlets GitHub organisation to access the tunnel.

 Once authenticated, a cookie will be set on the domain i.e. `tunnel.example.com` and the user will be redirected back to the root URL of the service `/`.

 The duration of the cookie defaults to 1 hour, but can be extended through the `--oauth-cookie-ttl` flag i.e.